mobxjs/mobx/docs/refguide/spy.md

 It is similar to attaching an `observe` listener to _all_ observables at once, but also notifies about running (trans/re)actions and computations.
 Used for example by the `mobx-react-devtools`.

+Usage: `spy(listener)`.
+Registers a global spy listener that listens to all events that happen in MobX.
+It is similar to attaching an `observe` listener to _all_ observables at once, but also notifies about running (trans/re)actions and computations.
+Used for example by the `mobx-react-devtools`.

 Example usage of spying all actions:

 ```javascript